microsoft/DeepSpeed/blogs/deepspeed-ucp/README.md

 Figure 1: UCP overview: top row and bottom row are Source and Target parallelism configurations respectively.
-The middle row shows UCP as intermediary block of translation from Source to Target.
+The middle row shows UCP as an intermediate format of translating from Source to Target.

 Figure 1 shows high level schematic description of *UCP* conversion process and format.
-Conversion starts with top block of checkpointing in any parallel strategies format or form e.g, DP, TP, PP, SP.
-Allowing saving in native format of training eliminates any overhead that may be incurred with synchronized global checkpoint saving.
-To ensure that saved checkpoints (herein called *Source*) can easily be converted and loaded to any parallel strategies for continuous training (herein called Target), we introduce the idea of atomic checkpoint format as intermediate block.
+Conversion starts with top block of checkpointing in any parallel format e.g, DP, TP, PP, SP.
+Saving in the native format of parallel training avoids any overhead of consolidating into a single global checkpoint.
+To ensure that a checkpoint saved in one parallel configuration (herein called *Source*) can be easily converted and loaded for continuous training in another parallel configuration (herein called *Target*), we introduce the idea of atomic checkpoint as an intermediate format.

-The concept of atom checkpoint is central to *UCP*.
+The concept of atomic checkpoint is central to *UCP*.
 These are fine-grained files containing the consolidated representation of each model parameter, along with optimizer states.
 The atomic checkpoint format is useful for three reasons.
 First, the atomic representation of checkpoints decouples the dependencies of distributed checkpoints and specific parallelism techniques and hardware configurations.
-As such, one does not need to implement individual converters from each *Source* to *Target*.
+As such, one does not need to implement individual converters for each *Source* and *Target* pair.
 Instead, *UCP* can act as a common interchange format between different distributed training techniques, which then can be easily transformed into other distributed training strategies, as shown in Fig 2.
-By keeping the consolidated representation of each model parameter, *UCP* enables easy split and flexible mapping of model states or fragmented states to different GPUs on a parameter-by-parameter basis, effectively reducing the working memory needed to load large model checkpoints.
+By keeping the consolidated representation of each model parameter, *UCP* enables easy splitting and flexible mapping of model states or fragmented states to different GPUs on a parameter-by-parameter basis, effectively reducing the working memory needed to load large model checkpoints.
 Second, the *UCP* conversion happens lazily and